-- Analyse source data and make inquiries as to the procedures used by the expert to establish whether the source date is relevant and reliable: - Assess the reasonableness of the assumptions and methods used; - Consider the appropriateness of the timing of when the specialist carried out the work; and - Assess whether the substance of the specialist's findings are properly reflected in the financial statements.
+- Analyse source data and make inquiries as to the procedures used by the expert to establish whether the source date is relevant and reliable; - Assess the reasonableness of the assumptions and methods used; - Consider the appropriateness of the timing of when the specialist carried out the work; - Assess whether the substance of the specialist's findings are properly reflected in the financial statements.

-Mandatory procedures required by auditing standards
+4.3 Mandatory audit procedures required by auditing standards and the Code

-As well as the financial statement risks outlined in section three, we must perform other procedures as required by auditing, ethical and independence standards, the Code and other regulations.
+As well as the financial statement risks (section two) and value for money risks (section three), we must perform other procedures as required by auditing, ethical and independence standards, the Code and other regulations.
 We outline below the procedures we will undertake during the course of our audit.